vitta-hiring/hiring-challenge/backend/readme.md

 # Back-End Challenge

-*Go as far as you can following step-by-step.*
+*Go as far as you can.
+Follow step-by-step.*